betrybe/sd-0x-project-mistery-letter-rubric/README.md

 **O que será verificado:**

-- Será validado que deve possuir a propriedade `font-size` igual a "20px"
+- Será validado se a classe `medium` possui a propriedade `font-size` igual a "20px"

-- Será validado que deve possuir a propriedade `padding` igual a "8px"
+- Será validado se a classe `medium` possui a propriedade `padding` igual a "8px"

 ### 10 - Crie a classe `big`.